dofusdude/doduda/README.md

 ## Known Problems

 - Run `doduda` with `--headless` in a server environment or automations to avoid "no tty" errors.

-- If you get an error regarding a missing Docker socket when running `doduda render`, find out where your `docker.sock` is and link it to the missing path or export your path as `DOCKER_HOST` environment variable `export DOCKER_HOST=unix://<your docker.sock path>`.

 ## Credit